Thanksgiving is the peak day for home cooking fires in the U.S.

 "The leading cause of cooking fires is unattended cooking.
 We are all super busy.
 It's easy to get distracted.
-And that's a lot of times when people run into problems because they're not monitoring the situation that occurs while they're cooking on the stove or in the oven," Susan McKelvey, Spokesperson for the non-profit NFPA.
+And that's a lot of times when people run into problems because they're not monitoring the situation that occurs while they're cooking on the stove or in the oven," said Susan McKelvey, Spokesperson for the non-profit NFPA.

-Cooking fires are the leading cause of home fires year-round, over 50%.
+Cooking fires are the leading cause of home fires year-round, 53%.
 A report by FEMA showed that 165 people died and 3,325 were injured by cooking fires between 2017 and 2019.
 That makes meal mishaps the leading cause of civilian fire injuries and the second leading cause of civilian fire deaths.

 Property loss from the 187,500 cooking fires in the report tallied up to $444 million.